kurves/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving files starting with capital letters
+Clean files ending with ~